 Today we’re on our way to Nusa Dua to look for an apartment to rent.
 Lama D. waits in our hotel lobby.

 We arrive in Nusa Dua, perhaps the most beautiful beach in Bali.
 But it is empty.
-The whole world is quiet.
-We have the entire beach to ourselves, except for a few Australians, Russians and Middle Eastern visitors.
+The whole world is shit down, as the airport closed for the coronavirus the day after we arrived.
+We have the entire beach to ourselves, except for a very few Australians and Russians.
 The staff anxiously awaits customers, and cheerfully serves us lunch.

 We searched for an apartment in the Nusa Dua beach area.
 The average price of an apartment in this area is around $200 per day.
 Eeek!
 Today I brought a list of the very least expensive places from airbnb, ranging in price up to $30 per day.